 These AGEs are part of the aging process in the body in all people, but they’re in very high concentrations in diabetic patients.
-They’re implicated in many diabetes-related health conditions, leading scientists to study therapies that involve stopping AGEs from collecting in large numbers.
-(10)
+They’re implicated in many health conditions linked to diabetes, leading scientists to study therapies that involve stopping AGEs from collecting in large numbers.

-It seems one of the L-lysine benefits for diabetics may be to prohibit the formation of AGEs in those with diabetes by preventing specific paths of glycation that lead to these products, helping to stave off infection.
-(11) Thus, the addition of L-lysine benefits those following a diabetic diet plan if lysine foods are included.
+Studies suggest that one of the L-lysine benefits for diabetics may be to prohibit the formation of AGEs in those with diabetes by preventing specific paths of glycation that lead to these products, helping to stave off infection.
+Thus, the addition of L-lysine benefits those following a diabetic diet plan if lysine foods are included.

 6. Supports a Healthy Gut